purpl-org/GLaDOS-oelinux/README.md

 - **Most work should be done in `wire-os-victor`.
 Generally, that's all you need to have cloned.
 That can be worked on on a less beefy Linux laptop or M-series MacBook.
 If you have a modern base WireOS OTA installed; you can clone `wire-os-victor`, make changes, build that standalone, and deploy that to your robot.
 This repo is more meant to be cloned to a build server, and built less often.**

+## Rebuilds

+- I try to make it so whenever changes are made, you don't need to do a full rebuild; however, due to this being synced up to poky's `master` branch, behavior can be unpredictable. **Due to this, I recommend doing a full rebuild each time.** You can clean your build directory by running `sudo rm -rf poky/build/tmp-glibc poky/build/cache poky/build/sstate-cache poky/build/downloads`.

 ##  Donate

 If you want to :P